kevinma0/kevinma0.github.io/_project/UNUSED-canary.md

 Over its lifetime, Canary's business model gradually transitioned from hardware-only sales to  a software subscription service.
 Our existing e-commerce experience, including the PDP, did not accommodate our new emphasis on premium software features, or our decision to promote hardware-software bundles.

-I worked with project manager Subashiny as the sole designer on a number of initiatives within the e-commerce experience.
+I worked with project manager Mach as the sole designer on a number of initiatives within the e-commerce experience.
 Our challenge was the lay the groundwork for a new PDP that could be extended in the future with various software plans.
 Additionally, we examined user data to optimize every step of the shopping cart checkout experience.